endorsementdb/endorsementdb.com/README.md

     Access Hollywood leak" or "show me all the Democrats who endorsed Sanders and haven't endorsed Hillary yet"
 * Keep adding endorsements (at least 1k)
-* Integrate charts (by tags) for queries
+* Integrate charts and other stats (by tags/position) for queries
   * e.g., you should be able to find the gender breakdown of Republicans who endorsed Clinton
-* Use Redis for caching the default, unfiltered query?
-* CloudFront?
+  * compare stats to baseline
+* More fine-grained memcached control?
+* Split the CSS into a separate file

 ### Stretch goals